NHopewell/nfl-event-parser/README.md

 python main.py 2020-01-12 7
 ```

-If you passed valid arguments at the commandline, you will see the following ascii art printed in the console:
+If you passed valid arguments at the command line, you will see the following ascii art printed in the console:
 ```
     _   __________               ______________  ___________
    / | / / ____/ /      __/|_   / ___/_  __/   |/_  __/ ___/